cmbirkho/SF_Crime_App/README.md

 #### **Overview**
-#### This repository documents the analysis and code used to host an app aimed at helping SF residents gain more insight into criminal activity within their neighborhoods.
+#### This repository documents the analysis and code used to host an app aimed at helping SF residents gain more insight into criminal activity within their neighborhoods and explore some concepts of data science.

 #### **What does the application do?**
 - San Francisco crime data is downloaded and Extract, Transform, and Load operations are performed and the data is stored in a SQLite database.
 - The user can interact with the data in several ways by exploring each of the following tabs on the UI:
     - Overview
     - Inferential Stats
-    - Predictions
-    - Data Explorer
+    - Machine Learning
-    - Your Data
+    - Data Download
     - About
-- As the user interacts with the data those interactions/results are saved into a SQLite database.
-The user can easily access and see the data they generated and what was collected by opening the "Your Data" tab.

 #### **Where does the data come from?**
 - Police Department Incident Reports: 2018 to Present.
 For more information go [**here**](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783)